USD/IQD rate inches up in Baghdad, Erbil - Shafaq News

 Shafaq News/ The U.S. dollar (USD) exchange rate against the Iraqi dinar (IQD) hiked in the markets of Baghdad and Erbil on Thursday.

-Shafaq News Agency correspondent said that the USD recorded a rate of 148,000 IQD to 100 in al-Kifah and al-Harithiya Central Exchanges, 3,000 IQD above Wednesday.
+Shafaq News Agency correspondent said the USD recorded a rate of 150,500 IQD to 100 in al-Kifah and al-Harithiya Central Exchanges, 2,500 IQD above Thursday'ss rate.